 Assessment method: The department is currently in the process of utilizing the information from the departmental retreat to develop a new strategic plan.
-The goal is to have the new plan complete by the end of 2015.
 Analysis of the departmental focus on sustainability reveals broad support across the entire department.

-Results: The strategic plan document is under construction.
+Results: The strategic plan document is still under construction but may be complete by the end of 2017.

-Analysis of results and reflection: The strategic plan document will be analyzed at the end of 2015.
+Analysis of results and reflection: The strategic plan document will be analyzed at the beginning of 2018.